-{A feature of the hierarchical sparse approach to sparse deconvolution problems is that it readily generalizes to more complicated settings, e.g.\ arising in a multi-user communication. } In addition to the above result, we also discuss how to solve a combined deconvolution and demixing problem using the hierarchically sparse framework: Given $M$ measurements of the form
+{A feature of the hierarchical approach to sparse deconvolution problems is that it readily generalizes to more complex settings, e.g.\ arising in multi-user communications. } In this paper also discuss how to solve a combined deconvolution and demixing problem using the hierarchically sparse framework: Given $M$ measurements of the form

-where $d_{qp}\in \K, \ q\in [M], p \in \K$ are `mixing scalars', how do we recover the collection of $N$ filter-signal pairs $(h^p,b^p), p \in [N]$.
-This problem instance, e.g., appears when users are separated both through their spatial angles and their multipath delay as in \cite{Wunder2019_TWC}.
-Under the assumption that only $S$ filters/messages are non-zero, we can interpret this again as an hierarchical sparse recovery problem (albeit now in three levels of hierarchy).
-Using recent results from \cite{flinth2021hierarchical}, we show that if each matrix $Q_p$ is constructed as above, HiHTP can recover all signals and all filters from $M \geqsim S\log(N)$ mixtures.
+where $d_{q,p}\in \K, \ q\in [M], p \in [N]$ are `mixing factors', recover the collection of $N$ filter-signal pairs $(h^p,b^p), p \in [N]$.
+This problem, e.g., appears when users are separated both through their spatial angles and their multipath delay as in \cite{Wunder2019_TWC}.
+Under the assumption that only $S$ filters messages are non-zero, we can interpret this again as a hierarchical sparse recovery problem (albeit now in three levels of hierarchy).
+Using recent results from \cite{flinth2021hierarchical}, we show that under the same assumptions on the individual $Q_p$ as above, HiHTP can recover all signals and all filters from $M \geqsim S\log(N)$ mixtures.